HMS Romulus (1785): Later service and fate

 In March 1803, Romulus was converted into a floating battery, with 32 18-pound long guns and recommissioned under Commander Woodley Losack in April.
 She guarded the Thames near Woolwich until June, when, hostilities with France having resumed in May, she was transferred to Hollesley Bay, off East Anglia, a popular anchorage for the Royal Navy at that time.
 Command passed to Commander Charles Pelly in January 1804, then Lieutenant Thomas Burton in May, when she transported troops to the mouth of the Elbe before sailing to the Firth of Forth to stand sentry at Leith.

 Romulus was laid up at Chatham from 1807 until some point in 1809.
 Between June and October 1810 she was converted to a lightly armed troopship with fourteen 9-pounders on the upper deck, two on the forecastle and six 18-pound carronades on the quarterdeck.
 Commander Lord Balgonie joined her in September.
-In March 1812, under Lieutenant George Knight, she transported troops to Lisbon, Catalonia and North America, and assisted in the capture of Ocracoke and Portsmouth, North Carolina, in July 1813.
+In March 1812, under Lieutenant George Knight, she transported troops to Lisbon and Catalonia then North America.
+She assisted in the capture of Ocracoke and Portsmouth, North Carolina, in July 1813.
 She was after taken to Bermuda where she was used as a hospital ship.
 This was a short-lived appointment, and she paid off in December.
 She was later recommissioned while still in Bermuda but was eventually broken up there in November 1816.